 Budget Shepherd’s Pie

-This is how we’re dishing up comfort for under $2 a serving Growing up as I did, with a very British mother, shepherd’s pie was regular fare at our dinner table.
-But most memorably, it became a tradition that Mom would make […]
+Budget Shepherd’s Pie This is how we’re dishing up comfort for under $2 a serving: Budget Shepherd’s Pie Growing up as I did, with a very British mother, shepherd’s pie was regular fare at our dinner table.
+But most memorably, […]

-2 thoughts on “Egg Foo Yung”
+2 thoughts on “Egg Foo Young”

 • Oh My Goodness, Heather, thank you for pointing that out!
 I left it out of the instructions!
 I apologize for any confusion.
 You add the ginger and garlic when you add the first round of ingredients before you bring the sauce to a boil, right after you add the sugar.
 I hope you enjoy this recipe, I haven’t made it in a while and you’ve reminded me how good it is.
 Thank you!